TheLogicMaster/lm8/docs/HARDWARE.md

 ## Graphics
 The VGA driver is implemented entirely in a VHDL file in Logisim.
 The driver has a single display buffer that stores RGB332 color data for all pixels of the 160x128 display.
 The buffer is upscaled 3x to fit most of the 640x480 resolution VGA output.
-The sprite renderer is implemented in the Logisim circuit and is a bit buggy but mostly works.
 Writing to the `draw_sprite` port takes around 64 cycles to draw an entire sprite at the current graphics register coorinates.
 The `draw_pixel` port is simpler and doesn't take additional cycles to simply write a single pixel to the display buffer.